| || |

 As far as we knew, this was a continuation of the church that had always been.

-We called it "The Truth" amongst ourselves, but told "outsiders" that it didn't have a name.
+We called it "the Truth" amongst ourselves.
+We told "outsiders" that it didn't have a name.
+It wasn't conscious; this is just how it was.

 The Truth, its ominous name notwithstanding, is really just a subdivision of modern protestantism, and one of many small modern churches.*